oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 -   [10 Excellent Ways to Secure Your Spring Boot Application](/blog/2018/07/30/10-ways-to-secure-spring-boot)

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, like us [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/oktadev).

-<a name="changelog"></a>
-**Changelog**:

-* Aug 31, 2020: Updated GitHub repo to have proper starter files and fixed logout in Vue.
-You can see the changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-kotlin-spring-boot-vue-example/pull/4).
-Changes to this article can be viewed in [oktadeveloper/okta-blog#392](https://github.com/oktadeveloper/okta-blog/pull/392).